Oi2-29 + 16C1-11, PKP, Zajączkowo Tczewskie loco depot, Poland, March 16, 2002.

 Among others, a light steam locomotive for local traffic was necessary.
 It was intended for service on secondary lines, so axle load was limited to 15 tonnes, quite low by German standards.
 Such machine, designated class 24, with 1-3-0 axle arrangement, was ordered in 1924 and built at F.Schichau in Elbing (now Elbląg, Poland) in 1927.
 Many elements (including boilers, wheels and cylinders) were the same as used in class 64 light tank locomotives (axle arrangement 1-3-1).
 New machine proved successful and was soon ordered in quantity.
 Production was continued until 1940 and, despite such long period, only 95 examples were built, most of them by Schichau (67) – the rest came from Borsig (2), Hanomag (8), Henschel (5), Krupp (6) and Linke-Hofmann (7).
-Orders for further twenty machines were cancelled in 1940.
+Orders for further twenty engines (24 096 through 24 115) were cancelled in 1940.
 This diversification was the result of deliberate policy to keep German locomotive industry running even during crisis years.
 Later examples had several modifications, including larger smoke lifters (from 24 064 onwards) and idle axle brakes.
 Most machines had 3T16 tenders, but last 25 examples had larger 3T17s.
 Several improvements were also tested.
 24 069 and 24 070 had high-pressure (25 bar) boilers, which proved generally successful (in service, however, boiler pressure was reduced to 20 bar – mainly for safety reasons).
 24 064 was later fitted with Krauss-Helmholtz lead truck (instead of Bissel-type idle axle).
-Running qualities improved and maximum speed was increased to 100 km/h, but this feature was not introduced in further examples, as production of this type was terminated (orders for 24 096 through 24 115 were cancelled).
+Running qualities improved and maximum speed was increased to 100 km/h, but this feature was not introduced in further examples, as production of this type was terminated.

 Class 24 proved most useful on long, flat routes with small gradients, so most of these machines were used in the northern and north-eastern parts of Germany, mainly Pomerania and Eastern Prussia.
-In 1945 a number of these machines were taken over by Poland; PKP rosters from October 1946 list 31 examples, later designated Oi2.
+In 1945 a number of these locomotives were taken over by Poland; PKP rosters from October 1946 list 31 examples, later designated Oi2.
 Not all of them were serviceable (for example, in October 1948 only 24).
 A few damaged locomotives were also taken over, but only three were given PKP service numbers.
-51 (some sources give 53) machines remained in Germany.
-Most of them served with DB (withdrawn 1966); DR had only five machines that survived in service for two years more.
-The final fate of several examples remains unknown – most probably they remained in the Königsberg area and later fell into Russian hands.
-Some sources give that a number of machines (eight?) found in Poland were also handed over to the USSR shortly after the war, so total number of these machines in Poland had been 42.
-If that is true, there is no trace of these ‘additional’ machines ever being given PKP service numbers.
+24 081 (Schichau 3321/1938) was not re-numbered and was written off in February 1946.
+54 examples remained in Germany, but eight were written off shortly after the war.
+Most of them served with DB (42 examples, withdrawn until 1966); DR had only four engines that survived in service for two years more.
+The final fate of one locomotive remains unknown.
+Eight were taken over by Soviet railways, probably in the Königsberg area.
+According to some sources they were found in Poland and handed over to the USSR shortly after the war.
+If that was the case, there is no trace of these ‘additional’ machines ever being given PKP service numbers.

 First three Oi2s were withdrawn in 1951; most probably, however, these were unserviceable machines which had service numbers allocated but in fact had never been put into use.
 The rest remained in operation for much longer, being based in northern Poland and thus remaining more or less where they had previously served with DRG.
 Modifications in the PKP service were few and included removing feedwater heaters and steam bells and fitting new, flat smoke-box doors.
 Oi2s gave useful, if inconspicuous service with light passenger and suburban trains; later some were used as switchers.
 Withdrawals began in 1968 and last two examples (Oi2-29 and Oi2-31) remained in use until 1976.
-The former of these (ex-DRG 24 092, Schichau 3419/1939) has been preserved in good condition at the locomotive depot at Zajączkowo Tczewskie and can be seen there (sometimes you only have to persuade the guardsman to let you in...).
+The former of these (ex-DRG 24 092, Schichau 3419/1939) has been preserved; externally refurbished, it was transferred to the Zajączkowo Tczewskie depot and plinthed there in September 1986.
+In August 2015 this locomotive was transferred again, this time to the railway museum in Kościerzyna, where it can now be seen on static display.
 Oi2-22 (ex-DRG 24 083, Schichau 3323/1938, withdrawn in 1974) was sold to the German Eisenbahn-Kurier in 1975.
 This engine was operated, with its original designation restored, by Dampfzugbetriebgemeinschaft Hildesheim, until 2008.
-Two more examples (24 004, Schichau 3119/1927, and 24 009, Schichau 3124/1928) have been preserved in Germany, in Chemnitz and Zeven, respectively.
+Its current condition is unknown.
+Two more examples (24 004, Schichau 3119/1927, and 24 009, Schichau 3124/1928) have been preserved in Germany, in Chemnitz-Hilbersdorf (Sächsisches Eisenbahnmuseum) and Zeven, respectively.
 The latter is still in working order.
 Thus, four examples of 95 have survived through WWII and demise of steam traction on European tracks: not a bad result...

 Main technical data